cockroachdb/docs/v20.1/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v20.1/cluster-status-after-decommission2.png' | relative_url }}" alt="Decommission a single live node" style="border:1px solid #eee;max-width:100%" /></div>

-At this point, the node is decommissioned and will no longer appear in timeseries graphs unless you view a time range during which the node was live.
+At this point, the node is `DECOMMISSIONED` and will no longer appear in timeseries graphs unless you view a time range during which the node was live.
 However, it will never disappear from the historical list of decommissioned nodes, linked beneath Recently Decommissioned Nodes.

 ## Remove a single node (dead)